TMC stresses on winnability, clean image for selecting candidates for civic poll | Politics

 ''The party will not tolerate any use of force during the coming civic election.
 If anyone is found to be involved in any form of violence on the polling day strict action will be taken,'' the leader said.

-Out of the four civic bodies where poll will be held on January 22, the TMC had won three in 2015.
+Out of the four civic bodies where the poll will be held on January 22, the TMC had won three in 2015.
 The Left Front had won the election in Siliguri Municipal Corporation.
-The election could not beld in 2020 due to the pandemic situation.
+The election could not held in 2020 due to the pandemic situation.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)